Support Onboarding Buddy

 Invite them to shadow you on any customer calls.

-Identify tickets that help push the engineer out of their comfort zone, and encourage the engineer to self-assign these tickets.
+Identify tickets that can help push the engineer out of their comfort zone.
+Encourage them to self-assign these tickets.
+Consider leaving an internal note with some suggestions or discussing with them how to move it forward.

 Ideas & Suggestions